Custom Printed Paper Components for Board Games

 Folded instruction sheet

-Best for small games, card games, simple family games, and quick-start rules.
-It keeps cost and packing height low, but it is not ideal when the rules need many diagrams or repeated reference during play.
+Best for small, card, family, and quick-start games.
+Keeps cost and packing height low, but not ideal for many diagrams or repeated in-play reference.

 Stapled booklet

-The most practical route for many board games.
-It handles multiple pages well, opens better than a stiff glued booklet, and fits easily into most game boxes.
-If the rulebook is A5 or similar size, stapled binding is often the first structure we check.
+A practical choice for many board games.
+Handles multiple pages, opens better than glued booklets, and fits most boxes.
+For A5 or similar, stapled binding is often the first option we check.

 Perfect-bound booklet

-Useful for larger rulebooks, campaign books, scenario books, or premium editions.
-But it should not be used just to make a rulebook look more serious.
-If the page count is too low, the spine may not behave well, and the booklet can feel overbuilt for the game.
+Good for large rulebooks, campaign or scenario books, and premium editions.
+Not just for a “serious” look.
+If page count is low, the spine may not work well and can feel overbuilt.

 Box Fit & Reading Use